 Parakeets are curious little birds that like to investigate their owner’s glasses and jewelry and flit around the house looking for new things.

-In terms of noise, they are fairly quiet and don’t “speak,” but they trill, chitter, and chirp quietly all day long, so they make a top-notch company, especially for people who are lonely or isolated in some way.
+In terms of noise, they are fairly quiet, although some do “speak.”
+They also trill, chitter, and chirp quietly all day long, so they make a top-notch company, especially for people who are lonely or isolated in some way.

-If you’re a first-time bird owner, parrot enthusiasts recommended parakeets as one of the best species to keep as a pet because they are small, easy to care for, and don’t require masses of space.
-If kept in pairs, they don’t need the almost constant interaction cockatoos and African Grey requires.
+If you’re a first-time bird owner, parrot enthusiasts recommend parakeets as one of the best species to keep as a pet because they are small, easy to care for, and don’t require masses of space.
+If kept in pairs, they don’t need the almost constant interaction cockatoos and African Grey require.